learning-lte/rfnoc-SynchronousLabs/README.md

 Either load the pre-built FPGA images in the ./binaries/ directory or build the FPGA project.

-If your building the FPGA you'll need to modify the ./rfnoc-SynchronousLabs/rfnoc/fpga-src/Makefile.srcs file so that {USER_PREFIX} filed points to the OOT project.
+If your building the FPGA you'll need to modify the ./rfnoc-SynchronousLabs/rfnoc/fpga-src/Makefile.srcs file so that {USER_PREFIX} field points to the OOT project.

 The build can be started using the following command: